-TST BASIC "DEGREE LEVEL EXPECTATIONS" CORRESPONDING COURSE GOALS AND OUTCOMES (see college outcomes above) CORRESPONDING COURSE ELEMENTS / ASSIGNMENTS o Engage in respectful dialogue with other ecclesial traditions o Interpret cultural contexts o Communicate theological concepts o Exercise responsible church leadership and able to reflect critically upon one's own practice 4.
+TST BASIC "DEGREE LEVEL EXPECTATIONS" CORRESPONDING COURSE GOALS AND OUTCOMES (see college outcomes above) CORRESPONDING COURSE ELEMENTS / ASSIGNMENTS 2.
+Knowledge of methodologies Ability to articulate what the dominant methodologies are in theology to describe the doctrine of the church Ability to critically engage current scholarship on methods, sources and norms of the Reformed faith Ability to evaluate critical distinctions between authoritative primary sources and relevant secondary sources for the study of the Reformed tradition Critical Reflection Papers Book review 3.
+Application of Knowledge Ability to employ appropriate methodologies, sources and norms of Reformed ecclesiology to: o Engage in respectful dialogue with other ecclesial traditions o Interpret cultural contexts o Communicate theological concepts o Exercise responsible church leadership and able to reflect critically upon one's own practice Critical Reflection Papers Book review Class Participation 4.
 Communication Skills Ability to foster a safe and respectful environment within which to communicate arguments and analyses effectively and collegially, orally and in writing, to a range of different audiences.
-Critical Reflection Papers Theological Essay Class Participation 5.
-Awareness of Limits of Knowledge Awareness of limits of knowledge in the methods, sources, and articulated norms of Reformed ecclesiology • Respectful engagement with sociocultural influences, perspectives of other Christian or other spiritual traditions, and contributions of other scholarly disciplines.
-Critical Reflection Papers Theological Essay Class Participation 6.
+Critical Reflection Papers Book review Class Participation 5.
+Awareness of Limits of Knowledge Awareness of limits of knowledge in the methods, sources, and articulated norms of Reformed ecclesiology Critical Reflection Papers Book review Class Participation

+TST BASIC "DEGREE LEVEL EXPECTATIONS" CORRESPONDING COURSE GOALS AND OUTCOMES (see college outcomes above) CORRESPONDING COURSE ELEMENTS / ASSIGNMENTS • Respectful engagement with sociocultural influences, perspectives of other Christian or other spiritual traditions, and contributions of other scholarly disciplines.
+Class Participation 6.
 Autonomy and Professional Capacity Ability to develop and evaluate strategies for ongoing professional development to advance theological knowledge for collaborative teamwork, effective decision-making, moral integrity, academic integrity, and spiritual sensibilities required for specialized leadership.
 Class Participation